tymyrddin/purple/source/docs/foundations/problem-solving/index.rst

 especially when those problems are unclear, changing, or deeply human.
 Weinberg identifies three dimensions that all need addressing: the rational (facts, data, analysis, tools), the emotional (motivation, fear, trust, ego, psychological safety), and the political (influence, authority, incentives, hidden agendas).
-Much failed problem solving over-invests in the rational dimension while the real blockage sits in the other two.
+Much failed problem solving over-invests in the rational dimension while a real blockage sits in the other two.

 In security this plays out constantly.
 A technically sound finding may produce no change because the fear structure around acting on it was never addressed.
 A well-designed control may be quietly bypassed because solving it